Integrated Engineering Consulting

-Vista has extensive engineering design experience for conventional oil facilities.
-Our capabilities include the development of conventional oil batteries, tank farms, satellite, and gathering systems, as well as utilities and offsites.
+Our conventional heavy oil engineering capabilities include the development of oil batteries, tank farms, satellites, and gathering systems, as well as utilities and offsites.
 We have also provided detailed engineering studies on conventional oil extraction and handling processes and optimization.

 Oil batteries are groups of tanks interconnected to receive oil from wells.
 They remove water from the oil and treat the oil to decrease viscosity before it’s pumped into pipelines.
 Vista has extensive technical expertise in developing conventional oil batteries and satellites, with a particular focus on upgrading and debottlenecking projects.